moodymudskipper/dotdot/README.md

 iris$Sepal.Length := log(..)
 ```

-Those as well, but here we wee `magrittr` is less compact and readable.
+Those as well, but here we see *`magrittr`* is less compact and readable.

 ``` r
 iris$Sepal.Length[5] %<>% multiply_by(2) %>% add(3)